-I am a beach lover and, each time I travel to Morocco, I make sure I will have time to go to one of the best beaches in Morocco, chill, eat fresh fish or surf.
+I am a beach lover and, each time I travel to Morocco, I make sure I will have time to go to one of the best beaches in Morocco, hike, chill, eat fresh fish and surf.
 Morocco is a lucky country with 1,200 miles (nearly 2,000 km) long coastline, offering gorgeous nature views from the mighty Atlas Mountains to the long golden and enormous sand dunes in the south.

 If you are planning on surfing, know that some beaches in Morocco are considered to be among the best beaches for surf.
 And that’s what makes the country a great destination: In a few days, you can try different things and experiences in Morocco.

 An important thing to do before your trip is to know the best time to travel to Morocco regarding a specific experience.
 For example, there are different best seasons for visiting the deserts in Morocco, sunbathing in Moroccan beaches and surfing.